 It’s so easy for us to skip over it.
 To start thinking about all the reasons why we should, could, or might be condemned by God for acts or omissions.
 There’s a big negativity bias in human nature.

 There is also a big negativity bias in some streams of Catholic practice.
-Streams of thought that focus on warning the sinners that they have heavy obligations to God and need to live up to His standards.
+Streams of thought focus on warning sinners that they have heavy obligations to God and need to live up to His standards.
 That we should always aim for perfection because we otherwise might slack off.
-That we are so subject to pride that we need to keep focusing on pushing ourselves to do as much as possible.
+That we are so subject to the pride that we need to keep focusing on pushing ourselves to do as much as possible.
 To work without ceasing.

 Spending your life focusing on the negative stuff is a terrible strategy.
 Making yourself miserable is a poor way to motivate yourself.